 - Don't skimp on salt and seasonings.
 Bland chicken is the worst.
 Salt is important for bringing out the best flavor of any meat.
 Don't be shy with your seasonings.

 - Rub that bird!
-Don't be afraid to really get your hands "dirty" and rub the seasoning into the skin and under the skin of the breasts to maximize the flavor factor.
+Don’t be afraid to really get your hands in there and rub the seasoning into the skin and under the skin of the breasts for maximal flavor.

 - Starting the cooking process out on a high heat ensures a perfectly crispy skin every time.

 - Turn off the heat.
-Turning the oven off for the latter part of the cooking time ensures a supremely juicy and tender chicken every time.
+Turning the oven off for the last part of the cooking time ensures a supremely juicy and tender chicken every time.
 No more dry chicken breast!

 Sumac and Herb Roast Chicken with Vegetables